 Analysis Engine

-OpinionDeck’s analysis engine reads every saved Reddit or HN thread and automatically extracts structured insights using Google Vertex AI (Gemini 2.0 Flash).
+OpinionDeck’s analysis engine reads every saved Reddit or HN thread and automatically pulls out the pain points, switch triggers, and desired outcomes buried in the discussion.
+Instead of skimming 500-comment threads, you see a structured list of what people are actually saying.
 This page explains what gets extracted, how it works, and how to get the most out of it.

 What gets extracted